mmxxv

 2025

-Maighdean Mhara, is a title borrowed from Scottish Gaelic meaning Maiden of the Sea.
-Pronounced phoenetically in English as Maych-tune Vaara, it’s a contemplative work rooted in memory, distance, and the quiet resonance of place.
-Initially conceived through a more figurative lens, the piece gradually shifted into something more distilled — an evocation rather than a depiction.
-It became a way of holding open a space for reflection, even as the original context faded into abstraction.
-Entilted as to be respectful to the memory of the people who came before and lived in the part of the world that it makes literal references to.
+Maighdean Mhara, is rooted in reflection, distance and the resonance of place and time in memory.
+Initially conceived through a more figurative lens, the work gradually shifted into something more distilled.
+An evocation rather than a depiction.
+It became a way of creating a space for specific memory, even as the originally intended context faded into abstraction.

 Mixed media on canvas